Javon Walker: Robbery incident

-Just after 7 A.M. on June 16, 2008, Walker was found unconscious in Las Vegas, Nevada, on a street just off the Las Vegas Strip.
-The previous evening, he had been at Body English, a nightclub at the Hard Rock Hotel in Las Vegas, and left at approximately 5 A.M. the following morning.
+Just after 7 A.M. on June 16, 2008, Walker was found unconscious in Las Vegas on a street just off the Las Vegas Strip.
+The previous evening he had been at Body English, a nightclub at the Hard Rock Hotel in Las Vegas.
+He left at approximately 5 A.M. the next morning.
 After being found unconscious, Walker was taken to a local hospital with what police described as "significant injuries," including a concussion.
 He was listed in fair condition and released from the hospital on June 18.

 Police said Walker was the victim of an apparent robbery, as a large amount of cash and some jewelry were taken from him.
 Police arrested two suspects, one in late June (Arfat Fadel) and the other in early July.
 On July 7, 2010, Deshawn Lamont Thomas, an 11-time convicted felon, was sentenced to life imprisonment without the possibility of parole for his part in the crime.